-Visit our new exhibition on alchemy, check out our research guide on family history and follow us on Twitter
+Visit the Lovelock exhibition at the Science Museum which includes items from the recently acquired Lovelock Archive, check out our research guide on family history and follow us on Twitter

-We are reducing services at our Wroughton Library and Archives to allow staff to concentrate on collections management and cataloguing in a more efficient and focussed way.
+We are reducing services at our Wroughton Library and Archives to allow staff to concentrate on collections management and cataloguing.

 Read our latest newsletter to discover more about our alchemy exhibition and learn how alchemists concealed secret meanings within their books and illustrations.

-If you want to subscribe to future issues, please email firstname.lastname@example.org
+To subscribe to future issues, please email: firstname.lastname@example.org

 Follow us on Facebook

 Read about the history of the Science Museum Library in the new book Science for the Nation: perspectives on the History of the Science Museum, which was published as part of the Science Museum’s centenary celebrations.